kevinburke/envdir/README.md

 brew install kevinburke/safe/envdir
 ```

+### Comparison with other tools

+- Python `envdir` ports: You need a Python runtime to run this in production.

+- `mattrobenolt/envdir-plusplus`: Reads a single file with env vars instead of
+  a directory.

+- `d10n/envdir`: Uses `docopt` for argument parsing and does not use the `exec`
+  syscall to replace itself in the process hierarchy.

+- `yfuruyama/envdir`: Does not replace itself in the process hierarchy with the
+  `exec` syscall.

+- `amannocci/genvdir`: Dependency on `cobra` for argument parsing, does not
+  handle null characters, does not handle trailing whitespace correctly.

+- `ios116/go-envdir`: Does not delete environment variables if given an empty
+  file.

 ### Errata

 - The original envdir would only allow 256 bytes in an environment variable, this